What are CBD Carrier Oils?

 Why do we need CBD carrier oils?

-Following the extraction process, the resultant product will fall somewhere between CBD isolate (like we use in our CBD Isolate E-liquid), or a broad spectrum extract.
+Following the extraction process, the resultant product will fall somewhere between pure CBD and a broad spectrum extract.
 The former is a white, powdered substance, whilst the latter is a mix of darker green and brown tones, indicative of its utilisation of more compounds from the hemp plant.

 In both instances, this resultant product still needs to be diluted by a carrier oil for three reasons.